 This selection means that exactly the same filter is used in both measurement point ends.
-Use this option if you want to measure something between all traffic and a single flow over a NAT.
 As known, NAT will change the addressing and ports of the traffic, so a single-flow filter won't do the trick.
 It is, of course, possible that there is something similar and also unique in the desired traffic that remains over the NAT, allowing you to generate a simple filter based on that.
-Generally, however, that is not the case.
+Generally, however, this is not the case.
 Thus, typically, you need to define a two-part filter:

+'''

 <filter for the desired traffic in the Primary end> or <filter for the desired traffic in the Secondary end>

+'''